Venezuela’s democratization: Leading with women to achieve peace

 The inclusion of women in the Venezuelan transition will strengthen and enhance a more democratic and inclusive political decision-making process and improve the likelihood of achieving a sustainable resolution to the political crisis and lasting peace in Venezuela.

-Cristina Guevara is a program assistant in the Atlantic Council’s Adrienne Arsht Latin America Center.
+Cristina Guevara is a program assistant for the Atlantic Council’s Adrienne Arsht Latin America Center.

 Tue, Mar 10, 2020